HumberRadio/radio_humber-iOS/Pods/XLPagerTabStrip/README.md

 **Before contribute check the [CONTRIBUTING](CONTRIBUTING.md) file for more info.**

-If you use **XLPagerTabStrip** in your app We would love to hear about it!
+If you use **XLPagerTabStrip** in your app we would love to hear about it!
 Drop us a line on [twitter](https://twitter.com/xmartlabs).

 ## Pager Types